 The setting of this home is right out of a dream.
 Of all the world's oceans, Jacques Cousteau favored the Sea of Cortez, calling it "The Aquarium of the World."
 His favorite body of water fills two walls of glass directly in front of this expansive home.

 The photos say it all: Stunning views...empty white-sand beaches...ultra-clear skies.
 And the only sounds you're likely to hear are the gentle surf and ocean breezes.

 There's really no other place like Baja California, The pristine land has changed little since Fernando Cortés first saw it in 1533.
 And every sunrise over the sea begins the day in spectacular fashion.

-The Great Room combines living, dining, and kitchen into one 700-square-foot space, featuring four sets of French doors which open to a broad Spanish-style veranda.
-Spend the day reading, mixing a drink or two at the hand-carved bar, or walking on miles of secluded beach.
+Our huge front room combines living, dining, and kitchen into one 700-square-foot space, with four sets of doors which open to a broad Spanish-style veranda.
+Spend the day reading in the lounge chairs, mixing a drink or two at the hand-carved bar, or walking on miles of secluded beach.